umn-dash/latex-novice-typesetting/_episodes/02-basic-typesetting.md

 teaching: 25
 exercises: 10
 questions:
-- "Key question: How can I format text within a LaTeX document?"
+- "How can I format text within a LaTeX document?"
-- "Key question: How can I use different styles and classes of documents?"
+- "How can I use different styles and classes of documents?"
-- "Key question: How can I style mathematical equations in LaTeX?"
+- "How can I style mathematical equations in LaTeX?"
+objectives:
+- "Create headings, sections, and subsections."
+- "Learn to bold, italicize, and format text."
+- "Create lists."
+- "Create different classes of documents and use different stypes with them."
+- "Create equations and use mathematical notation."
+keypoints:
+- "Sections are delineated by `\\section` and automatically numbered.
+Subsections can be added with the `\\subsection` command."
+- "`\\textbf{}` and `\\textit{}` can be used to bold and italicize text by taking in text as an argument."
+- "Lists can be created using the `\{itemize}` environment, and numbered lists can be created using the `\{enumerate}` environment."
+- "Document types are specified by the `\\documentclass{}`, and can be customized using options added as arguments in `[]`.
+- "Math typesetting can be used in-line with the text by surrounding formulas with `$ $`, or separately using the `\{equation}` environment."
 ---

 # Basic typesetting

 We are now going to introduce some commands you can use to format your text.
-Let's continue working with the main.tex file from the previous lesson.
+Let's continue working with the `main.tex` file from the previous lesson.

 ```latex
 \documentclass{article}